merative/spm-ui-upgrade-helper/packages/gatsby-docs/src/pages/customer/customer_ignores.md

 title: Ignoring files
 ---

-Customers can ignore certain files by creating a file called `.spm-uiuh-ignore` containing patterns to ignore.
-Place this file in the root of your 7.0.11.0 development environment.
+You can ignore files that you do not want to be affected by the tool.
+Ignore certain files by creating a file called `.spm-uiuh-ignore` that contains patterns to ignore.
+Place the `.spm-uiuh-ignore` file in the root of your 7.0.11.0 development environment.

-This can be used to ignore files that you do not want to be affected by the tool.

 The file follows the same rules as a [.gitignore](http://git-scm.com/docs/gitignore) file.
 All paths are relative to the `.spm-uiuh-ignore` file location.